isaacnmm/pestpolicy-hugo2XX/content/posts/best-car-wash-soap/index.md

 Meguiar's G7101FFP comes with a balanced PH and does not exhibit detergent properties.
 This allows you to wash your car without stripping the wax or affecting the polish. - Its quick drying time wont leave streaks that disfigure your cars body finish. - With its strong concentration, you only need 1-2 cups of soap per gallon of water.
 That means one gallon will keep your car clean for several days.

-If you have clogged drains, [check these drain openers](https://pestpolicy.com/best-drain-cleaner//).
-For better results, the manufacturer recommends using the soap together with the Grift Guard, separately.
+If you have clogged drains, [check these drain openers](https://pestpolicy.com/best-drain-cleaner//).For better results, the manufacturer recommends using the soap together with the Grift Guard, separately.
 You use two buckets where one bucket contains the soap while the other contains water for rinsing.
 This protects your paint from possible swirls.

-The Good: - Does not strip wax coating on your [car](https://pestpolicy.com/best-paint-remover-for-cars/) - Removes dirt, grease, and grime - Concentrated - Brilliant finish - Pleasant smell The Bad: - Pricey
+The Good: - Does not strip wax coating on your [car](https://pestpolicy.com/best-paint-remover-for-cars/)- Removes dirt, grease, and grime - Concentrated - Brilliant finish - Pleasant smell The Bad: - Pricey

 ##  [2. #2 Pick: Mr. Pink Chemical-Guys CWS_402_64 Car-Wash Soap](https://www.amazon.com/dp/B071RKWXKV/?tag=p-policy-20)